Citations give credit to the the author as well as enable other researchers (or your instructor) to locate the cited item.

 All sources should be cited in a bibliography or reference list and in the text or footnotes of a research paper.

-Your professor may require the use of a specific style, or leave it up to you to pick one that you feel most comfortable.
-What is important is that you use a specific style and stick with it consistently throughout the paper.
+Your instructor may require the use of a specific style or allow students to choose.
+Either way, what's important is that you use the style consistently throughout your paper.